 The first game, Life Is Strange, was released to critical and commercial success in 2015, kickstarting a new IP for SquareEnix.
-While complimentary to Telltale's revival efforts of the early-to-mid 2010's, Life Is Strange had a different direction and thematic focus, and contrasted well as another direction to take the narrative adventure genre.
+While complimentary to Telltale's revival efforts of the early-to-mid 2010's, Life Is Strange had a different style and thematic focus, and contrasted well as another direction to take the narrative adventure genre.
 It was DONTNOD's breakout hit after the underwhelming Remember Me, which was noted as having good ideas but poor execution.

 In a similar way, the 2017 prequel Before The Storm established Deck Nine Games after their rebranding and company shift, and both studios partnered with Square Enix on future projects, LIS-related or otherwise.

 As for what makes a Life Is Strange game, LIS 1 Co-Director Michel Koch described one as having "a set of relatable characters, facing real-life issues in a world which is as close as possible to the real world just with a twist of some supernatural elements that we can use to emphasize some story aspects."

 These overarching themes and ideas have been present in all entries to the franchise.
 The games themselves are narrative adventure games that tend to feature ordinary people who are thrust into unusual but realistic situations in a world very much like our own, set up to make choices that will deeply affect the world and people around them.
 A touch of the supernatural is also present, in the form of an unusual power possessed by one of the main characters.